vele616/monorepo/packages/jobboard/website/content/jobs/software-engineer-python-remote-myagi-IUhrS.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/myagi"
 companyWebsite: "https://myagi.bamboohr.com/jobs/"
-summary: "If you have we have experience of working remotely for over 5 years and so we have all the technology and processes to ensure you stay connected, Myagi is looking for someone with your skillset."
+summary: "If you have we have experience with Python, Django and/or React, Myagi is looking for someone with your skillset."
 summaryBackup: "Excited about #python, #django, #reactjs?
 Check out this job post!"
-featured: 20
+featured: 8
 ---

 ## #python     #hot🔥startup